ChenTaHung/GMM-Visualization/README.md

 <h1 align="center"><b>GMM-Visualization</b></h1>

-The project is a visualization toolkit designed to demonstrate how a Gaussian Mixture Model (GMM) converges within a 3D space, providing an interactive view of the process.
-While it primarily focuses on 3D visualizations, it also includes support for 2D plots.
-Additionally, the project features a Gaussian Mixture Model that uses the K-means++ algorithm for optimal centroid initialization and applies regularization to the covariance matrix to ensure its positive definiteness, thus improving the numerical robustness of the program.
+The project is a visualization toolkit crafted to illustrate the convergence of a Gaussian Mixture Model (GMM) within a 3D space, offering an interactive experience.
+While its main emphasis is on 3D visualizations, it also accommodates 2D plotting.
+The toolkit includes a custom implementation of a Gaussian Mixture Model that leverages the K-means++ algorithm for optimal centroid initialization and incorporates regularization of the covariance matrix to maintain its positive definiteness, thereby enhancing the program's numerical stability.
+The GMM parameters are estimated using the Expectation-Maximization (EM) algorithm.

 <h2><b>Installation</b></h2>